Fish Veloute Derivative Sauces

 Sweat 90 g (3 oz) diced onions in 60 g (2 oz) butter, then add 15 g (1/2 oz) paprika and sweat.
 Add 250 mL (8 fl oz) of white wine and reduce.
 Stir in the supreme sauce.
 Cook for 2-3 minutes, strain and finish with 250 mL (8 fl oz) cream.

 Add to supreme sauce 90 g (3 oz) glace de volaille.

 The veloute family is quite extensive and this is due to the flexibility and versatility of the sauce.
 There is a lesson to be had within the simplicity of a veloute.
-In its very nature a veloute is simple and fundamental.
+In its very nature, a veloute is simple and fundamental.
 With it, multiple possibilities are branched off because of it.
-Its neutral flavorings and velvety texture means that there is no real end to the variations.
-Utilize this lesson in your every day cooking.
+Its neutral flavorings and velvety texture mean that there is no real end to the variations.
+Utilize this lesson in your everyday cooking.
 Not every dish needs to be complex and not every dish needs to be over the top.
 The perfection lies in the execution.